FareedRasheed/Sign-Language-Interpreter/README.md

 # Sign Language Interpreter Glove
 The Sign Language Interpreter Glove is a wearable device that uses an Arduino and an MPU-6050 accelerometer/gyroscope to recognize simple gestures performed by the user.
 Motion data is transmitted to a computer-based ESP (Example-based Sensor Prediction) model, which can be trained using machine learning to identify specific gestures.

 Most existing sign language interpretation solutions rely on computer vision models requiring a camera.
-A wearable glove-based approach offers:

-✔ Greater versatility – Usable in diverse environments without needing a camera.
+A wearable glove-based approach offers Greater versatility; A glove is ssable in diverse environments without a camera or screen.

 ## Challenges & Limitations
 The ESP model used for gesture recognition can only receive data from one sensor at a time and supports a maximum of 10 gestures, limiting the glove to tracking only one finger.